eeastoe/evt_tutorial/README.md

 The repository contains three directories containing: (i) the slides for the presentations, (ii) worksheets and (iii) data for use in the workshop.
 Worksheets cover two areas of EVA: models for (i) annual maxima/minima data and (ii) peaks over threshold data.

+To complete the workshops you will need to install R on your computer and also the extRemes and lubridate packages.
+For more information on how to do this check the manuals and frequently asked questions at https://www.r-project.org/.